Mazurkas, Op. 7 (Chopin): No. 2 in A minor

-The second mazurka of the set, A minor is an intimate piece.
+The second mazurka, in A minor, is an intimate piece.
 Despite the Vivo, ma non troppo marking, the mazurka has a slow tempo with a very delicate and melancholy main theme.
 Its gentle sadness is reflective of Chopin's longing for his family and homeland, from which he was exiled around the same time as this piece's composition.
 This main theme is then followed by a secondary theme which is slightly tonally ambiguous and adds to the mournful quality of the piece.
 The middle section, in the relative key of A major, contains a slightly more uplifting melody, however it soon gives in again to the tragic main theme and the piece fades away after a final statement of this theme.
 It is the longest mazurka of the set and lasts for over three minutes.